abey003/SignSense/Readme.md

 # SignSense

+## Overview

-SignSense is a software developed for a mini project aimed at assisting deaf and dumb individuals.
-It incorporates two main features:
+SignSense is a software developed as part of a college curriculum mini project, aimed at assisting deaf and dumb individuals.
+Leveraging computer vision and machine learning, SignSense provides an intuitive and accessible interface for communication and creativity through two main features: hand sign recognition and virtual drawing.

+## Main Features

+### Hand Sign Recognition
+Identifies hand signs shown by users.
-Hand Sign Recognition: This feature allows the software to recognize hand signs shown by users and compare them with pre-trained data to accurately identify the hand sign detected.
+Matches the signs with pre-trained data to detect and display the recognized sign.

+### Virtual Drawing
-Virtual Drawing: This feature enables users to draw virtually by moving a pen in the air over a camera.
-The software detects the direction of the pen and draws along its path, creating a virtual drawing.
+Allows users to draw by moving a pen in the air over a camera.
-SignSense leverages computer vision and machine learning to provide an intuitive and accessible interface for communication and creativity.
+The software detects the pen's direction and creates a virtual drawing along its path.

+## Project Structure

+### Main File
+The main file contains the interface with two buttons: "Virtual Drawing" and "Sign Recognition."
+Users can select either feature to start using the software.

+### Folders

+### Virtual Drawing
+Includes all necessary files for implementing the virtual drawing feature.

+### Sign Detection
+Contains files for different stages of the hand sign recognition process:
+Data Collection: Capture of images for training data.
+Data Extraction: Extract the required parts of the images.
+Train Data: Train the data for hand sign recognition.
+Main Sign Language Detection: File for detecting hand signs using the trained data.

+### Technology
+The entire program is written in Python, utilizing various libraries for computer vision and machine learning.